pasoevi/innfin/doc/manual.md

 specific one is calculated.

 Some skills are passive, i.e. they are permanently activated.
-Others are *active*, which means you use them by invoking in just as you evoke spells.
+Others are *active*, which means you use them by invoking in just the same way you evoke spells.
 Most skills are passive.
 Active ones are marked as such.

 ## Strength ##